 Make It Fun.

 Count squirrels with your kid, look for dogs and cats, play “I spy” or try to wave to as many people as possible.
 “I run my kids past entertaining spots like construction sites,” says mom of two Lindsay Adams.
 Also, listen to music like Disney soundtracks and don’t be afraid to sing loudly with your kids.
+Get some toddler game ideas for stroller runs here.

 Related: Benefits of Running with a Stroller.